ASNA/SunFarm/docs/avoid-constant-stretching.md

 </div>
 ~~~

-Where the style right-aligned-constant is the following simple CSS added to the $\SunFarm\CustomerAppSite\wwwroot\css\site.css file:
+Where the style right-aligned-constant is the following simple CSS added to the CustomerAppSite\wwwroot\css\site.css file:

 ```css
 .right-aligned-constant {